BCLab-UNM/CPFA-ROS/README.md

 changes.
 Check `LogicController::ProcessData()` to see the priorities (higher is higher priority, -1 is disabled).
-The manual state is a special state that is unreachable while the robot is in autonomous waypoint controller.
+The manual state is a special state that is unreachable while the robot is in autonomous mode.
+The only active controller in the manual state is the manual waypoint controller.
 ```
+One more important function in the logic controller is
 `LogicController::controllerInterconnect()` which can be used to share
 data between controllers.
 ```